How Do I Get a Podcast?

 Reese Harper: Hey Dennis, money show listeners.
 It’s Reese Harper here, today I get to dive deep into one of my favorite topics, the details of estate planning.
 How do you title your accounts?
 What is an estate?
 What kind of trust do you need?
 What are your kids going to do with all that money you’re leaving.
 These are the questions of the day.
 Enjoy the show.
 It was one of my favorites in the last few months.
 I hope you learn as much as I did.

-Speaker: Consult an advisor or conduct your own due diligence when making financial decisions.
+Announcer: Consult an advisor or conduct your own due diligence when making financial decisions.
 General principles discussed during this program do not constitute personal advice.
 This program is furnished by Dentist Advisors or Registered Investment Advisor.
 This is Dentist Money.
 Now here’s your host, Reese Harper.

 Reese Harper: And welcome to the Dentist Money Show where we help dentists make smart financial decisions.
 I’m your host, Reese Harper, excited with a special guest in studio today that has a lot of interesting information for you guys to learn about a topic that have people have been pinging me inside of Facebook for the last few months on and we’ve decided to do another episode on the deep dive and kind of high level for those of you who don’t want the deep dive, we’ll do a little both today of estate planning.
 I’d like to welcome, Brent Andrewsen to the show today.
 Brent, thanks for coming on.